Symphony, K. Anh. C 11.04

 Wyzewa and Saint-Foix did not doubt the work's authenticity, but believed that Mozart only sketched the symphony and did not write it out completely.
-In his revision of Otto Jahn's Mozart biography Hermann Abert stated that the symphony was probably doubtful, listing many things uncharacteristic of Mozart's works and characteristic of other Mannheim composers, even noting a favourite phrase of Johann Stamitz in the beginning of the trio of the minuet.
+In his revision of Otto Jahn's Mozart biography, Hermann Abert stated that the symphony was probably doubtful, listing many things uncharacteristic of Mozart's works and characteristic of other Mannheim composers, even noting a favourite phrase of Johann Stamitz in the beginning of the trio of the minuet.

 The symphony has been attributed to Joseph Haydn, Michael Haydn and Leopold Mozart.
 Neal Zaslaw states that its authorship remains uncertain.

 The Alte Mozart-Ausgabe (published 1879–1882) gives the numbering sequence 1–41 for the 41 numbered symphonies.
-The unnumbered symphonies (some, including K. 98, published in supplements to the Alte-Mozart Ausgabe until 1910) are sometimes given numbers in the range 42 to 56, even though they were written earlier than Mozart's Symphony No. 41 (written in 1788).
-The symphony K. 98 is given the number 56 in this numbering scheme.
+The unnumbered symphonies (some, including K. Anh.
+C 11.04, published in supplements to the Alte-Mozart Ausgabe until 1910) are sometimes given numbers in the range 42 to 56, even though they were written earlier than Mozart's Symphony No. 41 (written in 1788).
+The symphony K. Anh.
+C 11.04 is given the number 56 in this numbering scheme.